Florida Panther FAQ

 The Florida Fish and Wildlife Conservation Commission want to know if a panther behaves in a threatening way or if you lose livestock or a pet.
 Call their Wildlife Alert Hotline at 888-404-FWCC (3922) or #FWC on your mobile phone.

-As other animals are commonly misidentified as panthers and feral dogs are documented killing pets and other animals, it is vital to call immediately and protect any evidence of the incident including remains of any attacked animal as well as any tracks.
+As other animals are commonly misidentified as panthers including bobcats and even house cats.
+Likewise, feral dogs, coyotes, and bears are documented killing pets and other animals.
+Thus, it is vital to call immediately and protect any evidence of the incident including remains of any attacked animal as well as any tracks.
 This means not walking over the area, keeping other animals away, and covering any tracks with a board or bucket, especially if rain is expected.